NEWSLatest news on BEEHAVE and the BEEHAVE suite of models

 BEEHAVE model developer Matthias Becher recently gave a talk to the Animal and Plant Health Agency (APHA) about the potential use of BEEHAVE to investigate the effect of the predatory Asian hornet on honeybee colony survival.

 Matthias described how recent research (see below) indicates that Asian hornets not only kill more honeybees but drastically reduce the number of honeybees foraging, which can cause colony collapse.
 Asian hornets in particular are a concern as they are aggressive predators of many beneficial insects including honeybees and can cause losses in wild and managed bee colonies.
-Asian hornets only arrived in the UK last summer and have been successfully contained so far due to quick response from the National Bee unit and they arrived in France in 2004 and are now common across Europe.
+Asian hornets only arrived in the UK last summer and have been successfully contained so far due to quick response from the National Bee unit.
+They were accidently introduced to France in or before 2004 and are now common across Europe.

 More info on the Asian hornet research-